 Aims for Phlebology

 Is phlebology a neglected science?
 Novelties like catheter techniques proceeded much faster in other fields (e.g. cardiology, neuroradiology).
 Indeed, venous disease is much less dangerous than cardiac infarction or stroke, except rare situations like an embolizing thrombus.
-However, most of vein diseases COULD be well treated or even prevented, if this was our goal.
+However, most of vein diseases COULD be treated better or even prevented, if this was prioritized.

-The VENARTIS work group believes in a scenario where 80% of epifascial insufficiency can be diagnosed in a reversible stage, for some patients just meaning supervised muscle activation training, for others medical stockings and/or vasoactive drugs, for some minimal focal support by percutaneous valvuloplasty, and for some advanced cases maybe segmental occlusion.
-If occlusion should be required, just imagine a vein gluing system precise to the millimeter, using truly bioresorbable glue and selling at a price of about 300 USD - wouldn't this mean progress?
+The VENARTIS working group believes in a scenario where 80% of epifascial insufficiency can be diagnosed in a reversible stage, for some patients just meaning supervised muscle activation training, for others medical stockings and/or vasoactive drugs, for some minimal focal support by percutaneous valvuloplasty, and for some advanced cases possibly segmental occlusion.
+If occlusion should be required, just imagine a vein gluing system precise to the millimeter, using truly bioresorbable glue and selling at a price of about 300 USD - wouldn't this be progress?

 Our national and international scientific societies (which we all should support!) will not give their input before products are commercially available and methods have undergone a significant numbers of studies.
 On the other hand, device manufacturers will flood the market with material on the mere basis of potential earnings.

 I would like to close this gap by inviting phlebologists, surgeons, vascular surgeons, dermatologists, angiologists, hematologists and radiologists and all other related scientists and workers, technicians, biologists, biochemists and physicists, to contribute to improvements.